 - Follow my Strategies – You’ll see them all explained on the upper left tab of every page and how I apply them, below.

 - Don’t get discouraged if your prices don’t match mine!
 Keep shopping at the best prices and your fridge/freezer and pantry will be stocked with sales priced ingredients.

 - Read below for additional tips as well as throughout the recipe, for saving time and managing food.

-- Pork: Pork Chops are often expensive in the store, even in the family packs – dirty little secret?
+- Pork Loin Chops: Pork Chops are often expensive in the store, even in the family packs – dirty little secret?
 Many of the “better” chops, especially the thick ones, are sliced Pork Loin.
 This is great news – Pork Loin is sold in large packages for 89 to 99 cents a pound at a low, and $1.99 is still a decent price.
 Precut chops in my store run $4.99 or more regular price, $2.99 at a great sales price.

 - Put out 12 to 20 bucks and buy a Pork Loin and slice your own chops “to order.”
 Make an assortment of thicker ones for special meals and thinner ones for quick dinners, package them and stack them in your freezer.
 (Sharpen your knife first!)
 A pound and 3/4′s is about $1.25.

 - Apple Concentrate: Buy this on sale with a coupon – price ranges from free to a 50 cents or so a can if one is using coupons and watching the sales.
 If you use this, make sure not to waste the remainder: Just estimate the amount you’ve removed and mix up the rest for juice.
 Because I had apple jelly in the fridge, I simply used that.
 Cost 10 cents.